jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 The [commit](https://github.com/jldec/paraglide/commit/548a1a85b13435d93bde99368148dd417f77b50c) shows that `@inlang/paraglide-js@latest init` added paraglide to `package.json`, and created `project.inlang/settings.json`.

 ## Extract strings with the inlang VS Code extension
-I Opened the project in VS Code, and noticed the recommended [inlang VS Code extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).
+When I opened the project in VS Code, I noticed the recommended [inlang VS Code extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).

 Once this was installed, I used 'Inlang: extract message' in the command palette, to extract "Home" and "About" from `src/routes/Header.svelte` into `/messages/en.json`.